-- The resulting landslides predominantly occur in steep alpine terrain and spatially coincide with historical events reported in inventories. - Valley geometry and the drainage system control the efficiency of damming, i.e. small landslide dams impounding large lakes.
-Consequently, dam and lake metrics differ for glacial and fluvial terrain. - The modeled range in damming efficiency is much larger than in inventories, where mostly events of efficient damming are reported.
-In our study, scaling of landslide, dam and lake metrics differs for low and high damming efficiency. - We provide a new relationship to estimate lake volume only from upstream drainage area and landslide volume.
+- We provide a new relationship to estimate lake volume only from upstream drainage area and landslide volume.
 These two parameters explain more than 60% of lake volume variability. - Common stability and obstruction indices do not provide concise information on dam persistence.
-While the c2Impoundment Index II and the c3Dimensionless Blockage Index DBI seem to work relatively well, the other tested indices give inconsistent results, with stability classes strongly varying between regions. - cEng: ran where the dam receives cEng: is
+While the Impoundment Index II and the Dimensionless Blockage Index DBI seem to work relatively well, the other tested indices give inconsistent results, with stability classes strongly varying between regions.

-Our modeling results suggest that events with a low damming efficiency are much more frequent than represented in inventories and that they may exhibit a different scaling of landslide and lake metrics.
+Our modeling results suggest that events with a low damming efficiency are much more frequent than represented in in-505 ventories and that they may exhibit a different scaling of landslide and lake metrics.
 We suspect that such events are also common in the real world and high-efficiency events are over-represented in inventories.
 We thus suggest that a focus is put on low-efficiency damming in the compilation of future landslide databases.

-510 $^{c4}$ From a hazard point of view, our study statistically models the initial steps of a natural hazard cascade.
-A logical extension $^{c12}Eng:$ ent of this work to be covered in future research would thus be a dam-breaching model (Fan et al., 2019) to simulate the longevity and stability, as well as the failure mode of the created dams.
+From a hazard point of view, our study statistically models the initial steps of a natural hazard cascade.
+A logical extension of this work to be covered in future research would thus be a dam-breaching model (Fan et al., 2019) to simulate the longevity and stability, as well as the failure mode of the created dams.

 Code and data availability.
-The code is available online, and has been encapsulated in a Docker container for easy setup: DOI: 10.5281/zen-odo.4171597.
+The code is available online, and has been encapsulated in a Docker container for easy setup: DOI: 10.5281/zenodo.4171597.

-515 Author contributions.
+Author contributions.
 Funding acquisition: G.P. and D.H.; Conceptualization: J.R., A.-L.A. and G.P.; Methodology: A.-L.A. and J.R.; Validation: A.-L.A., J.R. and G.P.; Formal analysis: A.-L.A.; Investigation: A.-L.A.; Data curation: A.-L.A. and J.R.; Writing-original draft preparation: A.-L.A., G.P. and J.R.; Writing-review and editing: A.-L.A., G.P., J.R., S.H., L.A., D.H. and Z.D.; Visualization: A.-L.A.; Supervision: J.R. and G.P.; Project administration: G.P. and D.H..
 All authors have read and agreed to the published version of the manuscript.